-A summary of archaeological potential and significance is provided below with figures indicating areas of archaeological potential and required archaeological management from the SPIR shown in Figure 4 to Figure 9.
+A summary of archaeological potential and significance is provided below indicating areas of archaeological potential and required archaeological management from the SPIR as shown in Figure 5 and Figure 6.
+Hurlstone Park and Wiley Park Stations were found in the AARD not to have potential for significant archaeological remains so are therefore not included in this HMP in regard to archaeology.
+They will be managed under the Sydney Metro Unexpected Heritage Finds Procedure.

 3.4.1.
-Marrickville Railway Station
+Belmore Railway Station

-The Project area includes a portion of the rail corridor through Marrickville Railway Station which was assessed in the AARD as having a moderate-high potential for locally significant archaeology associated with the development of rail infrastructure.
-The area to be impacted by the Project works is designated in the AARD partly requiring an Archaeological Method Statement (AMS) and possibly archaeological management such as salvage excavation and monitoring, while a portion will be managed under the Sydney Metro Unexpected Heritage Finds Procedure.
-A former air raid shelter was also identified to the west of the station, which depending on intactness has the potential to reach the threshold of local significance.
+The Project includes an area which was assessed in the AARD as having a low-moderate potential for locally significant archaeology associated with the development of rail infrastructure.
+The area to be impacted is designated in the AARD partly requiring an AMS and possibly archaeological management such as monitoring, while a portion will be managed under the Sydney Metro Unexpected Heritage Finds Procedure.